When we start out painting, we may think - a home art studio? Why do we need a studio?

 If there is an extra bedroom, a dining room, the attic, basement, garage or any other unused space, go for it.
 Even a walk-in closet will make a great home art studio.

-We can paint on a desk, a fold-up table, a roll-away cart, an easel in the living room or even part of the eating bar.
+We can paint on a desk, a fold-up table, a roll-away cart, an easel in the living room or even part of the eating bar like my friend does.

 When my husband and I lived in a one-bedroom apartment there was no extra space for painting.
-When it was painting time, my portable easel got set up in the middle of the living room floor.
+So, when I had time, my portable easel got set up in the middle of the living room floor.
 It worked just fine.
-We use what is available.
+We use what space is available.

 Painting takes total concentration and gets our mind off of everything else.
-Relieving stress is one reasons we paint.
+Relieving stress is one of the reasons we paint.

 Good light and ventilation are imperative for our special painting place.